MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-03-serve-static-files-and-add-pages.md

 **Previous step: [Create a Django app with views and page templates](learn-django-in-visual-studio-step-02-create-an-app.md)**

-In the previous steps of the tutorial, you had learned how to create a minimal Django app with a single HTML page.
+In the previous steps of the tutorial, you've learned how to create a minimal Django app with a single HTML page.
 Modern web apps, however, contain many pages.
 Modern web pages use shared resources like CSS and JavaScript files to provide consistent styling and behavior.

 In this step, you learn how to: